Bo Diddley: Death

 Bo Diddley died on June 2, 2008, of heart failure at his home in Archer, Florida, at the age of 79.
 Many family members were with him when he died at 1:45 am.
 EDT at his home.
-His death was not unexpected.
-"There was a Gospel song that was sung, at his bedside, and when it was done, he opened his eyes, gave a thumbs up, and said, 'Wow!
+His death was expected "There was a Gospel song that was sung, at his bedside, and when it was done, he opened his eyes, gave a thumbs up, and said, 'Wow!
 I'm goin' to Heaven!'
 The song was 'Walk Around Heaven', and those were his last words."

 He was survived by his children, Evelyn Kelly, Ellas A. McDaniel, Pamela Jacobs, Steven Jones, Terri Lynn McDaniel-Hines, and Tammi D. McDaniel; a brother, the Rev. Kenneth Haynes; and eighteen grandchildren, fifteen great-grandchildren and three great-great-grandchildren.

 Diddley's funeral, a four-hour "homegoing" service, took place on June 7, 2008, at Showers of Blessings Church in Gainesville, Florida.
 Many in attendance chanted "Hey Bo Diddley" as members of his band played a subdued version of the song.

 A number of notable musicians sent flowers, including Little Richard, George Thorogood, Tom Petty and Jerry Lee Lewis.
 Little Richard, who had been asking his audiences to pray for Bo Diddley, throughout his illness, had to fulfill concert commitments in Westbury and New York City, the weekend of the funeral.
 He remembered Diddley at the concerts, performing his namesake tune.
 Eric Burdon of the Animals flew to Gainesville to attend the service.

 After the funeral service, a tribute concert was held at the Martin Luther King Center in Gainesville, featuring guest performances by his son and daughter, Ellas A. McDaniel and Evelyn "Tan" Cooper; long-time background vocalist (and original Boette), Gloria Jolivet, and long-time bassist and bandleader, Debby Hastings, Eric Burdon, and former Bo Diddley & Offspring guitarist, Scott Free.
 In the days following his death, tributes were paid by then-President George W. Bush, the United States House of Representatives, and musicians and performers including B. B. King, Ronnie Hawkins, Mick Jagger, Ronnie Wood, George Thorogood, Eric Clapton, Tom Petty, Robert Plant, Elvis Costello, Bonnie Raitt, Robert Randolph and the Family Band and Eric Burdon.
 Burdon used video footage of the McDaniel family, and friends in mourning, for a video promoting his ABKCO Records release "Bo Diddley Special".
 Hastings is quoted as having said, "He was the rock that the roll was built on."

 In November 2009, the guitar used by Bo Diddley in his final stage performance sold for $60,000 at auction.

 In 2019, members of Bo Diddley's family sued to regain control of the music catalog held in trust by attorney Charles Littell.
 The family was successful in appointing a new trustee, music industry veteran Kendall Minter.
 The family was represented by Charles David of Florida Probate Law Group in the 2019 lawsuit.